Ananthu26/Portfolio/README.md

 <h1 align="center">Portfolio</h1>

 <p align="center">
 I am currently developing a portfolio as part of The MEAN Stack Internship, with an initial focus on HTML and CSS.
+Updated to Tailwind which is Major Design Jump.
 This portfolio will continue to grow as I integrate additional languages and frameworks throughout the internship.
 My goal is to create a polished, website-ready portfolio that will effectively showcase my skills, projects, and experiences to the public.
 </p>
   &#xa0;